fridlmue/pyAvaCore/README.md

 ## Dependencies

 As on some target platforms the number of available Python dependencies is limited, the project aims to work with minimal external dependencies.
-The dependencies can be found in the ["requirements.txt"](requirements.txt).
+The dependencies can be found in the ["pyproject.toml"](pyproject.toml).
 Python 3.9 is the current Python target version.
 On Windows, please install the package `tzdata`.

+## Contributing

+Install [uv](https://docs.astral.sh/uv/).
+Run `uv sync`.

 ## CLI Parameters